Pediatric Orthopedic Surgeons treating Spondylothoracic Dysostosis

 Respiratory Support

 Babies who have trouble breathing may need some form of breathing aid.
 This may include using machines or devices to help the infant breathe.
 Some infants may require urgent care requiring continuous hospital monitoring.
-Surgery is used to repair hernias and antibiotics for infections.
+Surgery is used to repair hernias, and antibiotics are used for infections.
 With the advent of a Prosthetic Rip, Thoracic VEPTR surgery is beneficial in strengthening the chest and maximizing the growth potential of the lungs.

 VEPTR (Vertical Expandable Prosthetic Titanium Rib)